Norway, Europe -

 Said to be born with skis on their feet – Norwegians are ready from birth to live in harmony with Nordic nature.
 With mountains plunging into the sea, fjords, northern lights and midnight sun, Norway is the perfect place to bike, hike, sea kayak, and raft.
 And we don’t just visit Norway — we cross it!

-We meet in Newark, NJ, travel as a group to Amsterdam, then catch a flight to the charming Art Nouveau town of Ålesund, which looks to be taken right out of a fairy tale.
+We meet in New York at JFK and travel to Amsterdam, then catch a flight to the charming Art Nouveau town of Ålesund, which looks to be taken right out of a fairy tale.
 Once we are there, the adventure begins.

 Sea kayaking through the land of epic sagas and true Viking spirit, we paddle five days on the deep blue UNESCO-protected Geirangerfjord.
 Surrounded by majestic snow-covered peaks, massive ice sheets and the wild Seven Sisters and Suitor waterfalls, we see the most compelling landscape in all of Norway.

 Giving our arms a rest, we travel inland to Jotunheimen (Home of the Giants) National Park.
 Jotunheimen gets its name from Norse mythology, which holds that giants – Earth’s original inhabitants – once ruled this mountain range.

 We hike up and down the lush green summits and rolling tundra, along meandering valleys of waterfalls in search of Kvikk Lunsj, Norway’s own treasured chocolate bar.
 We backpack through the open, lake-strewn playground among the highest peaks in Northern Europe with our trusty new companion, Kvikk Lunsj, and find out why it’s a Nordic favorite!

 Teamwork comes into play for the next leg.
-We raft on four uniquely beautiful rivers in one day: the Otta, Skjoli, Astri, and Pyringen.
-Then we trade our paddles for mountain bikes and journey toward the Rallarvegen, cutting across open mountains and passing the Hardangerjøkulen Glacier with dramatic views around every bend.
+We raft on the Sjoa River—an outlet from Lake Gjende—through boreal forests, floating on freshly melted glacial waters.
+Then, we trade our paddles for mountain bikes and journey toward the Rallarvegen, cutting across open mountains and passing the Hardangerjøkulen Glacier with dramatic views around every bend.